isa-pilpre/data-analysis-bellabeat/Chapter3-Process-Survey.md

 [51] "(Optional) If you answered yes, or you would like to receive the outcome of this study: how can we reach you?"
 [52] "Score"
 ```

-## 3) Handling duplicate questions codes
+## 3) Handling duplicate survey codes

-The survey data contained duplicate question codes ("Q21" and "Q19").
+The data contained duplicate survey codes ("Q21" and "Q19").
 To solve this, I updated the Q21 and Q19 codes by adding descriptive suffixes based on their survey questions:

 - Q21 became Q21_Intro and Q21_EduType.
 - Q19 became Q19_Sex and Q19_Contact.